Water bottle

 Fact

 According to the EPA, many mixed plastic and paper cartons do not get recycled, contributing to the 78 million tons of packaging waste in landfills, as of 2015.
 Also, boxed water and juices often come with plastic straws and have plastic liners.
-Water bottles made from PET are 100% recyclable, including the caps!
+Water bottles made from PET are up to 100% recyclable, including the caps!
 PET is commonly used in food containers, due to its organoleptic properties, imparting no odor or taste in your food or beverage.